pnp/PnP/Solutions/Business.StarterIntranet/README.md

 - Install Node.js on your machine https://nodejs.org/en/
 - Install the 'webpack' Node JS client (`npm install webpack --global`)
 - Go to the ".\app" folder and install all dependencies listed in the package.json file by running the `npm install` cmd
 - Check if everything is OK by running the "`webpack`" cmd from the ".\app" folder.
-We shouldn't any errors here (just warnings)
+You shouldn't see any errors here.
-- According to the targeted SharePoint version, compile the extensibility provider Visual Studio solution with the corresponding PnP NuGet package (the deployment script uses the *Debug* bin folder by default).
+- According to the targeted SharePoint version, build the extensibility provider Visual Studio solution with the corresponding PnP NuGet package (the deployment script uses the *Debug* bin folder by default).
 Be careful, the PnP NuGet package version **must be the same** as the PnP PowerShell one.
 Before adding a new NuGet package, make sure your removed all older references (remove the old *Debug* folder as well).

 <table style="margin: 0px auto;">
   <tr>